Sober Curious? Ditch the Alcohol and Stir Up Mocktail Recipes

 Research also shows that ditching alcohol can reduce your risk of metabolic and cardiovascular disease factors.
 Plus, doing so can simply give you greater control over your values and goals, thus making you happier, healthier, and more fulfilled.

-See also 10 Best Keto Recipes for Weight Loss
+See also Nutrition for Cycling: Tips for Weight Loss and Energy

 “Alcohol is a mind-altering substance that can acutely impact your decisions when you are under the influence and affect the functioning of your mind and body in its after-effects in the short- and long-term,” Clarke warns.
 “With sober curiosity, you get to be the judge of whether (or how much) alcohol is affecting your life, your ability to reach your goals, and your commitment to your values.”